data-apis/array-api-strict/README.md

   standard are included.
 All signatures in array-api-strict use [positional-only arguments](https://data-apis.org/array-api/latest/API_specification/function_and_method_signatures.html#function-and-method-signatures).
-  As noted above, only array_api_strict array objects are accepted by functions, except in the places where the standard allows Python scalars (i.e., functions to not automatically call `asarray` on their inputs).
+  As noted above, only `array_api_strict` array objects are accepted by functions, except in the places where the standard allows Python scalars (i.e., functions do not automatically call `asarray` on their inputs).

 - Only those [dtypes that are defined in the standard](https://data-apis.org/array-api/latest/API_specification/data_types.html)